pennersr/django-allauth/README.rst

   overhauled.
 As a result, the `populate_new_user` adapter methods have disappeared.
 Please refer to the section on "Creating and Populating User Instances" for more information.
+- Custom form API has changed to allow direct inheritance from bundled form classes.
+The old way of implementing `save(self, user)` method won't work.
+If you need to change user object before it's saved, override save_user method in adapter (see :ref:`custom_user_models` for more information).

 From 0.12.0
 ***********